How does having a Seeing Eye Dog help a person who has low vision or is blind?

 What expenses would I need to cover if I received a Seeing Eye Dog?

-All Seeing Eye Dogs are provided free of charge.
-However, you are responsible for the cost of feeding and taking care of your dog.
+You are responsible for the cost of feeding and taking care of your dog.

 You would need to budget around $35 a week to care for your dog, depending its size.